CSS-Windows/WindowsDiag/UEX/UXTrace/README.md

 # Usage

 ## Start traces
 1. You can start trace with '-Start'.
-This option is used for scenario where you can reproduce the issue immediately.(start trace -> repro -> stop trace)
+This option is used for scenario where you can reproduce the issue immediately.(start trace -> repro -> stop trace) Also OS basic log is collected automatically when stopping the trace.
 ```
 .\UXTrace.ps1 -Start -AppX -StartMenu -COM
 ```